What do PSD2 and SCA mean for marketplaces?

 Regardless of your 3D Secure version, chances are that Strong Customer Authentication will bring about noticeable changes to your customer experience.
 Therefore, in order to cut “cart abandonments” to a minimum, explaining the change to users is a good idea.

-If possible, contact your users before September 14th and tell them what’s about to happen, when, and how the change affects them.
+If possible, contact your users and tell them what’s about to happen, when, and how the change affects them.

 After SCA has been implemented on your marketplace, we recommend that you monitor payments very closely for a while.
 On a marketplace built with software like Sharetribe Go or Sharetribe Flex, this should be quite easily achieved.